vazco/abstract-services-sdk/README.md

 ##### AbstractService#getAppId() AppID for service
 ##### AbstractService#getBaseURL() Url to the host of service
 ##### AbstractService#setToken(token) sets token `x-app-token` used by default universe auth for services
+Parameter token can be type of `string` or `function`, which returns token directly as a `string` or promise with token.
 ##### AbstractService#request(config=)
 ##### AbstractService#get(config=)
 ##### AbstractService#delete(config=)